teamplify/teamplify-runner/README.md

 ### Other

-For any issue with Teamplify, we recommend that you try to [upgrade](#upgrades) first.
+For any issue with Teamplify, we recommend that you try to [check for updates](#updates) first.
 We release updates frequently.
 It's quite possible that the problem that you encountered is already addressed in a newer version.

 If the suggested solutions above don't work, please don't hesitate to [open an issue on Github](https://github.com/teamplify/teamplify-runner/issues)